Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 Be sure the sack gets encased in a plastic bag or waterproof sack along with other survival gear.

 Here's another great feature of carrying a sleeping bag liner:

-I've used my liner as a pillow when I didn't need to be inside of it.
+I use my liner as a pillow when I don't need to be inside of it.

 Now to address the "extra weight" price.